aiya94/DeepMind/README.md

 I have created small project  using React framework which run on modern Browser.
-Project mobile and laptop friendly for all devices.
+Project is mobile and laptop friendly for all devices.
 I build only one unit testing for one components.

 ### `yarn start` or `npm start`